clinthoward/clinthoward.github.io/about.md

 Order: 3
 ---

-I am a quantitative researcher with a focus on systematic equity investing.
+I am a quantitative researcher with a focus on systematic equity strategies.
 I'm currently working as a researcher for Robeco in Rotterdam, The Netherlands.
-I've got a PhD from the University of Technology Sydney that I completed part-time whilst working, where I focused on machine learning applications in finance.
+I received my PhD from the University of Technology Sydney that I completed part-time whilst working full-time (don't recommend this if you enjoy your weekends), where I focused on machine learning techniques in finance.
 In my prior life, I studied chemical engineering and mathematics.

-I have wide and varied research interests in machine learning, portfolio construction, and empirical asset pricing.
-At the moment I'm working on several machine learning projects as they pertain to asset pricing, as well as portfolio optimization for sustainable portfolio objectives.
-Go [here](/research/) to see more.
+Aside from the proprietary research I do in my day job, I have wide and varied academic interests in portfolio construction, empirical asset pricing, and a soft spot for the index effect.
+Go [here](/research/) to read more.

 ### Career stuff I've done